 It’s almost time.
-The hometown libraries of the Pioneer Library System are all geared up for the annual Summer Reading Program, the busiest time of the year inside our libraries.
+The hometown libraries of the Pioneer Library System are all geared up for the annual Summer Reading Program, the busiest time of the year.

 This year, Summer Reading explores ways to “Build a Better World” through a variety of programs that build community, inspiration and in some cases, help participants build actual things.